chandharlabs/chandhar-docs/docs/products/5-nines-radio.md

     **Five‑Nines Radio** refers to a 5G radio communication system designed to achieve a high level of reliability and availability, often measured as **“five nines” (99.999% uptime)**.
-The main objective is to engineer the radio system to maintain connectivity and communication capabilities with **minimal downtime**, ensuring reliable operation even in **challenging environments or adverse conditions**.
+The main objective is to engineer the radio system to maintain connectivity and communication capabilities with minimal downtime, ensuring reliable operation even in challenging environments or adverse conditions.

 **5‑Nines Radio** is a high-reliability 5G testbed platform designed to build, test, and validate URLLC, eMBB, and massive M2M (mMTC) communication scenarios with end-to-end control across radio, core, and edge networks.